Dynatrace/AWSDevOpsTutorial/README.md

 In Dynatrace we can now configure our Problem Notification Integration to always call that endpoint in case a problem is detected.
 But instead of pushing ALL problems to this endpoint we can configure a so called "Alerting Profile" which allows us to only notify in case certain events happen on certain entities.
 In our case we only want to push Problems that happen in our Production Environment to this endpoint.
 In Dynatrace go to Settings - Alerting - Alerting Profiles and lets create a new Profile called ProductionService.
 In that profile we are only interested in Error, Slowdown and Custom Alerts for those entities that have the DeploymentGroup:Production tag on it.
 So - thats our services that are deployed by CodeDeploy and where that environment variable is passed:
 ![](./images/alertingprofile1.png)

+For triggering the self-healing process, you can now choose between two different options.
+Option 1 discusses self-healing with AWS, while Option 2 explains how to use and integrate Ansible Tower for self-healing.

 ### Option 1: Self-Healing with AWS Lambda

 **Problem Notification with AWS Lambda**
-No that we have our Alerting Profile we can go ahead and actually setup the integration.
+Now that we have our Alerting Profile we can go ahead and actually setup the integration.
 In Dynatrace go to Settings - Integration - Problem notification.
 Click on "Set up notifications" and select "Custom Integration".
 Configure your integration as shown in the next screenshot.
 Give it a meaningful name.
 Then put in your HandleDynatraceProblem endpoint and click on Test Notification to test it out:
 ![](./images/problemnotificationlambda1.png)